braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/push_story.md

 ---

-# Push Story setup
+# Integrating Push Stories for iOS

-The Push Story feature requires the `UNNotification` framework and is only available in Swift.

-## Step 1: Enable push in your app
+[Push Stories][5] allow marketers to use photo carousel functionality to create a sequence of pages within a push notification.
+These pages consist of an image, click action, title, and description.
+Setting up Push Stories for your iOS app requires additional steps beyond integrating standard push notifications, which are outlined in this article.

+## Prerequisites
+{% sdk_min_versions swift:1.0.0%}

-Follow the [push notification integration][1] to enable push in your app.
+Ensure that you have followed the [push notification integration tutorial][1] to enable push in your app.
+As part of this task, you should have implemented the `UNNotification` framework, which is required for this feature.

-## Step 2: Adding the Notification Content Extension target
+## Step 1: Adding the Notification Content Extension target {#notification-content-extension}

 In your app project, go to menu **File > New > Target...** and add a new `Notification Content Extension` target and activate it.